-GABAARs are ligand-gated chloride channels with a pentameric structure composed of α , β , g and d subunits in a 2:2:1 stoichiometry.
+GABAARs are ligand-gated chloride channels with a pentameric structure composed of $\alpha$ , $\beta$ , g and d subunits in a 2:2:1 stoichiometry.
 GABA-induced chloride influx mediated through GABAARs leads to hyperpolarization of neurons, preventing action potentials and dampening down neuronal excitability.
-There are six α , three d, two d and d subunits (also rare d, d and d subunits) that assemble to form 19 GABAAR subtypes.
+There are six $\alpha$ , three b, two g and d subunits (also rare e, d and d subunits) that assemble to form 19 GABAAR subtypes.
 The subunit structures, abundance, distribution and drug binding regions of GABAARs are summarized below.

-Figure 13.
-Mechanism of action of neurosteroid positive allosteric modulators (PAMs) of synaptic and extrasynaptic GABA_A receptors.
-Neurosteroid PAMs can bind to and activate both synaptic and extrasynaptic GABA_A receptors via an allosteric site distinct from the GABA and benzodiazepine binding sites.
-This potentiates the action of both phasic and tonic inhibitory neurotransmission mediated by GABA_A receptors, leading to decreased neuronal excitability.
-ETX-155 is an investigational neurosteroid with dual potency at synaptic and extrasynaptic GABA_A receptors.
+Figure 12.
+Mechanism of action of neurosteroid positive allosteric modulators (PAMs) of synaptic and extrasynaptic GABAA receptors.
+Neurosteroid PAMs can bind to and activate both synaptic and extrasynaptic GABAA receptors via an allosteric site distinct from the GABA and benzodiazepine binding sites.
+This potentiates the action of both phasic and tonic inhibitory neurotransmission mediated by GABAA receptors, leading to decreased neuronal excitability.
+ETX-155 is an investigational neurosteroid with dual potency at synaptic and extrasynaptic GABAA receptors.